 International Medical Graduates

-Establish an observership for international medical graduates
+Guidelines for establishing an observership for international medical graduates

-An Observership Program may be established by a medical association or interested group of physicians to assist international medical graduates (IMGs) who wish to observe clinical practice in a U.S. setting.
+An observership program may be established by a medical association or interested group of physicians to assist international medical graduates (IMGs) who wish to observe clinical practice in a U.S. setting.

 Observership programs are not intended to be organized for profit.
 Physicians in each specialty should volunteer their time and efforts.